INDIVIDUAL AND GROUP BEHAVIOURS FOR INNOVATION

 Andrew D. Brown - The Oxford Handbook of Identities in Organizations – Oxford University Press (2020)

 50% of the final grade: written exam.
-Open-ended questions based on textbook chapters, slides, and journal articles seen during the course.
+Open-ended questions based on book/handbook chapters, slides, and journal articles analysed during the course.

 Grading Scale (Criteria for Grade Assignment):